Globus Holding: DIY stores

 In 1982, Erich Huwer initiated the first Globus DIY store in Saarbrücken, Germany and subsequently built up the company's independent DIY division.
 Independent DIY stores followed in Zweibrücken in 1986 and Regensburg in 1988.
 In 1990, expansion into eastern Germany began with the opening of a DIY store in Ilmenau.

 In 1987, the activities were merged into Globus Baumarkt Holding GmbH & Co.
 KG, and since 2003 the company has been known as Globus Fachmärkte GmbH & Co.
 KG.
 Its business is centred on DIY, home improvement and garden supplies.

 In July 2007, Globus Baumarkt acquired 33 Hela large-scale DIY stores from the Distributa Group, 31 of them in Germany and two in Luxembourg.
 In December 2013, Globus Baumarkt announced the takeover of eleven locations of the insolvent DIY chain Max Bahr.

 In January 2020, Timo Huwer, who had already been part of the management of Globus Fachmärkte since 2012, took over the position of his father Erich Huwer as spokesman of the management board.

 Globus around the world

-Globus operates 65 stores in Germany, 36 hypermarkets in the Czech Republic and in Russia (fiscal year 2022/23).
-In the Czech Republic, the company also operates two pilot locations of a small-scale format called Globus Fresh in Pardubice and Prague-Stodůlky.
+Globus operates 61 hypermarkets in Germany and 16 hypermarkets in the Czech Republic (fiscal year 2024/25).
+In the Czech Republic, the company also operates four locations of a small-scale format called Globus Fresh in Pardubice, Prague-Repy, Prague-Stodůlky and Brno.

 There are 90 Globus Baumarkt (DIY) stores, 88 of them in Germany and two in Luxembourg, with around 9,400 employees.
 The administration is located in Völklingen, Saarland (Germany).